Live Your Best Life

 · Spread compost and reseed the second of our three large summer pastures.

 Riding and training goals work in much the same way.
-While it is true that without goals you will not make any significant progress, it is also true that setting goals which are too large and ambitious quickly lead to disappointment and discouragement.
+While it is true that without goals you will not make any significant progress, it is also true that setting goals which are too large and ambitious quickly leads to disappointment and discouragement.

 Lucky is not the easiest pony to ride as he can be extremely lazy at home and get very strong and spooky at shows (especially where bicycles are involved!).
 Initially Rachael struggled to handle this behavior, but as we worked on her riding skills, she became more and more confident in coping with his little idiosyncrasies.
 We were never able to completely overcome some of his quirks, but for Rachael (who was never very ambitious in terms of competing), the partnership worked, and the end result was a wonderful pony/rider combination who had had 5 years of pleasure riding and competing in small shows together.

 This past year was challenging for our barn for a number of reasons.
 We had a couple of human and horse injuries that put training on hold for months at a time, as well as mental hang ups develop that set training back.
-This is perhaps one of the most frustrating parts of goal setting for horses and riders - at the end of the day you cannot account for the myriad of unforeseen setbacks which are guaranteed to affect their training.
+This is perhaps one of the most frustrating parts of goal setting for horses and riders - at the end of the day you cannot account for the myriad of unforeseen setbacks which are guaranteed to affect your training.